anha1/telegram-power-info/README.md

 # telegram-power-info
-This project submits messages when power goes out or is back on into a Telegram chat:
+This project submits messages into a Telegram chat when power goes out or is back on:

 ![chat](tg.jpg)

 The project is based on esp32 board, please use VSCode with PlatformIO to upload the software.